Single Page vs Multi Page Forms

 This will enhance the user experience and will help users to fill out forms faster and in a more engaging way.

 Length- Having a progress bar on a multi-page form allows the customer to know their progress along the process of filling out the form.
 It gives an overview of the overall form length and also helps in proper navigation.
 Having quite a few pages where you might only be asking single questions can sometimes intimidate users due to the overall length.

 Single Page and Multi Page Forms in Formester

-With Formester you can switch between the different types of forms with just a click of a button.
+Formester allows you to switch between different types of forms with just a click.

 When it’s ready you can either preview or publish it directly, and your form will be ready.
 It will have different questions on different pages, along with a progress bar to indicate to the users about the overall form length and how much they have covered till now.